 - to find a ghostwriter for their mystery novel or crime story

-- to find a professional writer for their memoire or biography
+- to find a professional writer to tell their story in a memoir or biography (often an autobiography)

 - to find a ghostwriter for their self-help book or their how-to book